 Voice Messages

-MindRoom can surface Matrix voice messages as attachment-aware prompts for agents.
+MindRoom can surface Matrix voice messages as attachment-aware prompts for agents and teams.

 If STT is configured, MindRoom also transcribes the audio and routes it through the normal text pipeline.